unlistedphenomena/nexuswizz/src/content/contributing/adding-desci-projects/index.md

 - **Demonstrable commitment to widening access to science** - A DeSci project should be able to articulate how they widen participation in science to the general public, not just to token/NFT holders.
 - **Globally accessible** - your project doesn’t have geographic limitations or KYC requirements that exclude certain people from accessing your service.
 - **Informative website and documentation** - it is important that visitors to the project website can understand what the project actually does, how it contributes to decentralization of science infrastructure and how to participate.
-- **Project should be part of the Ethereum ecosystem** - At xircanet we believe Ethereum (and its Layer 2's) to be the appropriate base layer for the DeSci movement.
+- **Project should be part of the Ethereum ecosystem** - At nexus.org we believe Ethereum (and its Layer 2's) to be the appropriate base layer for the DeSci movement.
 - **The project is fairly well established** - The project has real users that have been able to access the project's services for several months.

 ### Nice-to-haves